hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 application that it is being used for.

-Because of this, a deterministic representation is not defined for EDN, and there is little expectation of "roundtripping": the ability to convert EDN to binary CBOR and back to EDN while achieving exactly the same result as the original input EDN, which possibly was created by humans or by a different EDN generator.
+Because of this, a deterministic representation is not defined for EDN, and there is no expectation for "roundtripping" from EDN to CBOR and back, i.e., for an ability to convert EDN to binary CBOR and back to EDN while achieving exactly the same result as the original input EDN — the original EDN possibly was created by humans or by a different EDN generator.

 However, there is a certain expectation that EDN generators can be configured to some basic output format, which: